 For smooth communication in working teams, you need talk groups.
 Once again, ad hoc groups are fine for off duty time, but professionals need a controlled solution.
 If users can set up their talk (chat) groups themselves, one mis-typed phone number could mean the group communications becoming open to outsiders.

-In other words, people vital to an operation would be connected easily and securely, even when they are using different devices and technologies in a hybrid TETRA and LTE environment.
+In other words, people vital to an operation would be connected easily and securely, even when they are using different devices and technologies in a hybrid PMR and LTE environment.

 Need to compare your options?

 When looking at PTT apps for professional use, don’t settle just for turning your smartphone into a simple walkie-talkie!
 After all, a good push-to-talk app could do so much more.

 You may also be asking, does such an app actually exist?
 Is there one that meets each and every one of these needs?
 The answer is yes – it’s called Tactilon Agnet.